Aromik/astropic/README.md

 Then you are ready to run the main code.
 To use the module in your code, do `from astro_pics.main import convert` and then run the `convert('info')` There is also a bonus script fits2png.py, which modifies .fits files into .png files

+WARNING: The version on pypi.org is outdated, since the package isnt being updated there.
+Instead go and see https://github.com/Aromik/image_modify_astro